amcl11/binary_classification_neural_network/README.md

 - The `sigmoid` activation function was applied to the output layer for all iterations.
 This is chosen because the sigmoid function outputs values between 0 and 1, making it ideal for binary classification.
 The output can be interpreted as the probability of the instance belonging to one of the two classes.

+ - **Model 1** - Used relu for the activation function in both the input layer and first (and only) hidden layer as a starting point.
- - For Model 1's first and subsequent hidden layers we started with `relu` before experimenting further with `leaky relu`, `tanh`, and `sigmoid` in future models.
-Models seemed to perform better without leaky relu as an activation option, so I eventually dropped that option.
+ - **Model 2** - First and subsequent hidden layers were experimented with by iterating through `relu`, `leaky relu`, `tanh`, and `sigmoid`.
+Model 2 seemed to perform better without leaky relu as an activation option, so I eventually dropped that option.
 - `tuner.search` was used to run multiple hyperparameter options to find the best model and iterate over different neurons, layers, and activation functions.

 **Were you able to achieve the target model performance?**